 Getting started with your data management plan before you commence your research allows you to anticipate how and why data will be collected and used during and after the research project.

-It is important that collaborators in your research project are part of creating the data management plan because responsibilities can be share among them, but also so that everyone follows the plan when creating, collecting, filing, and describing the data.
+It is important that collaborators in your research project are part of creating the data management plan because responsibilities can be shared among them, so that everyone follows the plan when creating, collecting, filing, and describing the data.

 First, you will need to consider how you are going to acquire data, from where or whom, what kind of data you're going to be collecting, how much of it there will be, and what formats it will be in.

-Another example could be geospatial data which could be .sdc . lyr .shp .e00 etc. You could then export some maps or images into .jpg, .png, or other image formats.
+As another example, let's say you are using geospatial data, which could be .sdc . lyr .shp .e00 etc., file types.
+You could then export some maps or images into .jpg, .png, or other image formats.
 Perhaps your data will just be quantitative, perhaps it will be qualitative.
-Maybe spreadsheets, graphs, photographs etc.
+Maybe spreadsheets, graphs, photographs, etc.

 While you may not have all these answers yet, fill in what you do know, and add to it as you go.
 A data management plan can change over time, but it is always a useful roadmap.